volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - The use of custom filters - for DRC digital room correction created with RePhase

+- Filters (left and right) can be selected in webUI.

+- A room settings : add a delay on speakers if distance from listener is not equal left/right to keep a good stereo image.

 ## NEW!

 The plugin is able to auto generate filter in few clicks, just using a impluse from REW.
-To do that, it uses [DRC] (http://drc-fir.sourceforge.net/).
+To do that, it uses [DRC](http://drc-fir.sourceforge.net/).
 It will be documented soon!

 To have a idea of what it is, have look here [brutefir plugin wiki](https://volumio.github.io/docs/Plugins_User_Manuals/brutefir/Drc_with_Volumio.html)

-- Filters (left and right) can be selected in webUI.

-- A room settings : add a delay on speakers if distance from listener is not equal left/right to keep a good stereo image.

 Base scheme